andreichiro/data_engineer_end2end/README.md

 - More specifically, the following technologies were utilized throughout the project:

   - Terraform: Provisioned infrastructure as code, enabling efficient and reproducible deployment.
-Combined with Ansible, it facilitated dependency installation;
+Combined with Ansible and Docker, it facilitated dependency installation;

   - Docker Compose: Used to initiate Apache Airflow for scheduling and orchestration.
 Airflow DAGs run a Python script to extract data from the YouTube API using an factory design pattern;